N Korea official 'heads to US for talks'

 Also on Tuesday, a "pre-advance" team from the US was due to meet North Korean officials in Singapore, said US officials.

-It follows a weekend of busy diplomacy, headlined by a surprise meeting between South Korea President Jae-In and Mr Kim in the border town of Panmunjom.
+It follows a weekend of busy diplomacy, headlined by a surprise meeting between South Korea President Moon and Mr Kim in the border town of Panmunjom.
 At the meeting the pair agreed that the North Korea-US summit must be held.

 The details of the potential US-North Korea meeting remain unclear, but discussions would address Pyongyang's nuclear programme and ways to reduce tensions on the Korean peninsula.